Meet the Staff

 Amanda Schechter, Director of Program Marketing

 Amanda graduated from Rutgers University in 2016 with a Bachelors in Psychology.
 She began her career at the JCC fresh out of college as a marketing assistant, and has since been promoted.
-Amanda currently oversees the marketing for the Center for Special Needs, the Center for Jewish Living, and Makom, as well as assists with membership marketing and the Davidson Fishberg Center for Health + Wellness.
+Amanda currently oversees the marketing for the Center for Diverse Abilities, the Center for Jewish Living, and Makom, as well as assists with membership marketing and the Davidson Fishberg Center for Health + Wellness.
 Amanda is a die-hard Yankee fan who currently lives in Hoboken.

 Shira Kaiserman Verteramo, Managing Director of Program Marketing